ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Cadence pedal sensors also have their plus points.
 The main one being the instant nature of the assist.
 This can be especially helpful if you have knee problems which limit how much force you can apply.

 Electric bikes cover all disciplines from road bikes through to mountain bikes and gravel bikes.
 The most popular type of e-bike is the hybrid as this is a compromise between a mountain and road bike.
-For more information on buying an electric bike, check out my buyers guide here.
+You can even buy e-bikes that are specifically marketed as fitness electric bikes.

 The type of bike you get will really depend on the kind of terrain you’ll be riding on.
 If it’s mainly tarmac, then you would be better of with a hybrid or road bike.
 If you are planning on riding mainly off-road then a decent electric mountain bike would be your best bet.